Setting Up the Modding Kit

 Developing Mods

-You can now start with Adding Custom Items with the Unreal Editor.
+You can now start with the Adding Custom Items with the Unreal Editor guide.